-The Propane Gas Leak Detector is powered by the house batteries.
-If the House/Coach Battery Disconnect switch is shut off or the battery cable is disconnected from the batteries, the alarm will not work.
+The Propane Gas Leak Detector is powered by the house battery.
+If the Pure system is deactivated, the alarm will not work.
 The Propane Gas Leak Detector fuse or circuit breaker is located in the 12-volt house electrical load center.